 The Corporation recorded a low rate of sewage blockages (third lowest of all 17 Water Authorities).
-All sewer spills were contained within five hours, however the target average time to contain a sewer spill was not met for 2005/2006.
-With improved data collection over the life of Water Plan one EGW now believes that this target was an overestimate and will need to review this figure in future iterations.
+All sewer spills were contained within five hours; however the target average time to contain a sewer spill was not met for 2005/2006.
+With improved data collection over the life of the first Water Plan EGW now believes that this target was an overestimate and will need to review this figure in future iterations.